 What Are the Security Risks of Shadow IT?

-Shadow IT can lead to cybersecurity concerns, misuse of IT resources, and ultimately, inefficiencies in productivity as well as headaches for IT professionals.
+Shadow IT can lead to cybersecurity concerns, misuse of IT resources, inefficiencies in productivity, even cyberattacks.
 Some of the most significant risks include:

 Data Exposure